 Because the load we mothers bear is great.
 It encompasses every bit of our bodies, literally from head to hallux.
 I can think of more than one emotionally charged conversation with one of my children in which I channeled my frustration into my big toes, flexing and extending them inside the safety of a shoe, where no one would see.

 This is a poem that makes me feel seen, line by line.

-When I smiled politely at the friend who shared her child’s perfect graduation photo, did she glimpse of my “jealous fangs”?
+When I smiled politely at the friend who shared her child’s perfect graduation photo, did she get a glimpse of my “jealous fangs”?
 My labors were indeed “slippery,” although I hesitate to admit that rather revealing fact.
 When I read the words “Tiny banquets of shame,” I instinctively throw back my shoulders and realize that rolling them forward will never conceal those forbidden feasts.

 This poem makes me think of one of my favorite mothers, Kristin Lavransdatter.
 There are many times she is not a good mother, but she’s often too busy trying to be a good mother to notice her failures.
 As she ages, she remembers her own mother and begins to see her with new eyes as she muses:

 Now she realized that her mother’s heart had been deeply etched with memories of her thoughts about the child from before [Kristin] was born and from all the years the child could not remember, memories of fears and hopes and dreams that children would never know had been dreamed on their behalf, before it was their own turn to fear and hope and dream in secret.”

 It is Baer’s “cosmos of everything” that we mothers carry, every fear and dream and hope for our children that did come to pass as well as those that did not.
 Every doctor’s appointment and every school supply list.
 And to whom do the children turn when they need their “urgent papers”?
 This is indeed a heavy load.